Skip to content

 Current backends:

-• FfmpegWindowRecorder — Windows-only window-targeted capture via gdigrab title=.
+• FfmpegWindowRecorder — deprecated legacy explicit Windows-only window-targeted capture via gdigrab title=.
 Window movement is followed automatically; occlusion doesn't matter.

-• screencapturekit.ScreenCaptureKitRecorder — macOS-only window-targeted capture via a bundled Swift helper (recording/native/macos/).
-The helper is built by Gradle on macOS and staged into the module's src/main/resources/native/macos/ so the JAR carries it.
+• screencapturekit.ScreenCaptureKitRecorder — macOS-only window-targeted and region capture via a Swift helper (recording/native/macos/).
+The helper is built by Gradle on macOS, staged under recording/build/generated/screenCaptureHelper/..., and packaged by :recording-macos.

-• portal.WaylandPortalRecorder — Linux Wayland capture via xdg-desktop-portal's ScreenCast interface, driven by a bundled Rust helper (recording/native/linux/spectre-wayland-helper) that hands the PipeWire FD to gst-launch-1.0.
+• portal.WaylandPortalRecorder — Linux Wayland capture via xdg-desktop-portal's ScreenCast interface, driven by a Rust helper (recording/native/linux/spectre-wayland-helper) packaged by :recording-linux.
+The helper hands the PipeWire FD to gst-launch-1.0.

 testing